Damo Suzuki: Career

 Suzuki's first recording with Can was "Don't Turn the Light On, Leave Me Alone" featured on Soundtracks (1970).
 Suzuki was a full-time member of Can from 1970 to 1973.
 His first album with the band was the highly influential double album Tago Mago (1971), widely considered as foundational in the development of Krautrock and a major influence on bands ranging from the Sex Pistols to Happy Mondays.
 Suzuki's vocals became more confident and defining with Can's 1972 album Ege Bamyası, as evidenced in the songs "Vitamin C" and "Spoon".
 The band developed a more atmospheric sound for Future Days (1973), their final album with Suzuki.
 Following the album's release, Suzuki quit the band and joined the Jehovah's Witnesses, taking a break from music for the following decade.

 Suzuki returned to music in 1983, initially joining a band called Dunkelziffer, and led several solo projects collectively known as "Damo Suzuki's Network".
 During his solo tours, Suzuki performed live improvisational music with various local musicians, which he described as "sound carriers."
 Both Michael Karoli and Jaki Liebezeit had been working with Damo Suzuki post-Can, playing several concerts with Michael Karoli and Mani Neumeier of Guru Guru in Japan and the US in 1997–8.

-Suzuki published his memoir I Am Damo Suzuki in 2019.
+Suzuki published his memoir I Am Damo Suzuki (named so due to the Fall song of the same title) in 2019.
 His career was briefly revived in 2022 following the well received album Arkaoda, recorded in conjunction with "Spiritczualic Enhancement Center" musical project.